Table of contents

 Edith appeared to walk away feeling satisfied and happy.

 She got to have her say finally.
 Now she was ready to act as if everything was great.
-Didn’t matter a bit that Callie, who was already down before Edith pushed the door in, is now bleeding profusely.
+It didn’t matter a bit that Callie, who was already down before Edith pushed the door in, is now bleeding profusely.
 Edith feels pretty righteous, kicking Callie when she is down was beside the point.
 Callie needed to hear Edith’s carefully curated list of wrongs.
 Now that Callie has heard them, Edith is ready to be generous and forgiving.
 Maybe even willing to let her list of wrongs go.
 Obviously, she is the wiser and more mature woman.

-Tip # 3 Drama Queens, Narcissists and the Self-Righteous Make Everything about Themselves
+Tip # 3 Drama Queens, Narcissists, and the Self-Righteous Make Everything about Themselves

 If you have these people in your life, don’t ever allow yourself to expect compassion or understanding from them.
 Dealing with the self-righteous, self-serving types requires confidence and strong boundaries.

 “The truth is dealing with DIFFICULT PEOPLE isn’t easy.